ICanBoogie/Module/README.md

 takes care of the dependencies between the modules and sorts them accordingly.

-A module collection is represented by a [Modules][] instance, constructed from an array of paths and an optionnal cache.
+A module collection is represented by a [Modules][] instance, constructed from an array of paths and an optional cache.
 The paths array defined where the modules are located, while the cache is used to store and retrieve the collection index.

 The following example demonstrates how a module collection can be created from two separate